 MRI scanning is used only in specific situations.
 For instance, an MRI of the brain might be recommended if a patient has symptoms or changes on a physical exam that suggest that the cancer may have spread to the brain.
 In addition, brain MRIs are often recommended for poor-risk metastatic testicular cancer (see Stages) with very high serum tumor markers or if the cancer has spread to the liver, to the bones, or extensively to the lungs.
 Your doctor will explain which test is appropriate for you.

-PET scan.
+Positron emission tomography (PET) or PET-CT scan.
 PET scans are not generally used for testicular cancer.
 When PET scans are done, they are usually combined with a CT scan (see above), called a PET-CT scan.
 However, you may hear your doctor refer to this procedure just as a PET scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
 A small amount of a radioactive sugar substance is injected into the patient’s body.
 This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use more energy than healthy tissue, it absorbs more of the radioactive sugar.
+However, the amount of radiation in the substance is too low to be harmful.
 A scanner then detects the sugar to produce images showing where the cancer is in the body.
 Studies of PET scans have shown that they are not helpful for diagnosing or staging testicular cancer and should not be used at these times.
 However, they can be helpful in cases of metastatic pure seminoma that does not entirely disappear after chemotherapy.
 In such instances, if a PET scan is planned, it should not be done until at least 6 weeks after chemotherapy ends.

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Occasionally, a biopsy may be taken from the lung, retroperitoneum, or other location in the body if it appears that cancer may have spread.